 There are many different types of scarring that can result when tissues are damaged.
 All types can benefit from Scarwork™ therapy although results will vary depending on maturity and size of area being treated.

-Keloid scars – These are also caused by an over production of collagen during healing but can continue to grow over many years.
+These are also caused by an over production of collagen during healing but can continue to grow over many years.
 They do not shrink back to “normal” without treatment and extend outside of the borders of the original wound.
-Keloid scars can run in families and can result from minor wounds such as ear piercing and injections.
+Keloid scars often run in families and can result from minor wounds such as ear piercing and injections.
 They are more common in people with darker skins.

 If you have any other questions, please don’t hesitate to get in touch for a no-obligation chat.